Automattic/jetpack/projects/js-packages/components/components/layout/col/README.md

 ### className

-An custom class to append with the default ones.
+A custom class to append with the default ones.

 - Type: `String`
 - Default: `undefined`